Finn10111/vim/README.md

     :ALEFixSuggest
     :ALEInfo

-Linters are enabled by default and available if their program is intsalled.
+Linters are enabled by default and available if their program is installed.

 For ALE's python support you need to install for example flake8, eslint for Javascript or for html/htmldjango files use js-beautify: